 - Management is responsible for establishing and maintaining adequate internal control over financial reporting. - Management has evaluated the system of internal control using the Committee of Sponsoring Organizations of the Treadway Commission 2013 framework ("COSO 2013 framework").
-Management has selected the COSO 2013 framework for its evaluation as it is a control framework recognized by the SEC and the Public Company Accounting Oversight Board that is free from bias, permits reasonably consistent qualitative and quantitative measurement of our internal controls, is sufficiently complete so that relevant controls are not omitted and is relevant to an evaluation of internal controls over financial reporting. - Based on management's evaluation under this framework, management has concluded that our internal controls over financial reporting were effective as of December 31, 2015.
-There are no material weaknesses in our internal control over financial reporting that have been identified by management. - During 2015, the Company made eight acquisitions, which represented approximately 11% of our consolidated revenues for the year ended December 31, 2015.
-For purposes of determining the effectiveness of the Company's internal control over financial reporting, as disclosed in this report, management has excluded the internal controls of these acquired entities from its evaluation.
+Management has selected the COSO 2013 framework for its evaluation as it is a control framework recognized by the SEC and the Public Company Accounting Oversight Board that is free from bias, permits reasonably consistent qualitative and quantitative measurement of our internal controls, is sufficiently complete so that relevant controls are not omitted and is relevant to an evaluation of internal controls over financial reporting. - Based on management's evaluation under this framework, management has concluded that our internal controls over financial reporting were effective as of December 31, 2016.
+There are no material weaknesses in our internal control over financial reporting that have been identified by management. - During 2016, the Company made one acquisition, Power Service, which represented approximately 3% of our consolidated revenues for the year ended December 31, 2016 and approximately 5% of our consolidated total assets as of December 31, 2016.
+For purposes of determining the effectiveness of the Company's internal control over financial reporting, as disclosed in this report, management has excluded the internal controls of this acquisition from its evaluation.

-There have been no changes in our internal control over financial reporting, as defined in Rule 13a-15(f) of the Act, in the quarterly period ended December 31, 2015, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no changes in our internal control over financial reporting, as defined in Rule 13a-15(f) of the Act, in the quarterly period ended December 31, 2016, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.